JachymT/a-level-cs-blog/Computer Systems/1.5/1.5.2/Notes.md

 - keep in mind that different input methods and keyboard layouts exists.

 ## The economy
-For a long time, countries with lower GDA have had less access to the internet (digital divide)
+Countries with lower GDA have less access to the internet, creating a digital divide and disadvatanging certain people.
+This gap has closed as more countreis gain access to the internet.

+The selling of digital goodscontributes to a major part of the economy.